sosyghuf/Video_Classfication/README.md

 # Video_Classfication
 Multiclass Video Classification Project.
-SVM vs CNN This project aims to classify a vast video set
+SVM vs CNN vs CNN+RNN
+This project is a study into which method is more accurate for multiclass Classfication.
+The dataset used is UFC 101.